 Ailes changed the news business and profoundly affected modern American politics with his single-minded pursuit of a new business model.
 Ailes built one of America’s most popular and profitable television channels, Fox News, through his understanding of the customer base.

 In the 1990s, Ailes realized that TV viewers wanted a different kind of news and set out to offer it to them.
-The new news was a combination of old-fashioned sensationalism and conservative political propaganda.
+The news was a combination of old-fashioned sensationalism and conservative political propaganda.

 Roger Ailes shows that a good understanding of customers and their wants is the key to success in any business.
 He is one of the best and most influential business biographers of the past decade.
 Beyond that, the Book is a fascinating examination of a complex man and his times.